OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus GetMembers(OcaList2D<OcaONo> &members)

-        Retrieves the 2D array of member object numbers.
-Cells for which no member has been defined will return Zero as the object number.
+        Retrieves the 2D array of Member ONos.
+Cells for which no Member has been provided will contain the value zero.

         This method has id ``3.5``.